scottburch/couch-ar/README.md

 domain constructors can include a hook beforeSave() that will be run before a document is saved or updated in the DB.

+## After Hooks

+domain constructors can include a hook afterSave(res, cb) that will run after a document is saved.
+See the previous example for the format.

 ## create()